eegg/school-policies-and-procedures/src/individualised-education.rst

 Individual Education Plan (IEP)
   A child-specific document,
-  created when the SEN is identified or suspected, to guide staff in helping the child to realize specific goals within their SEN.
+  created when the SEN is identified or suspected, to guide staff in helping the child to realise specific goals within their SEN.

 Gifted